Saltaire: History

 Sir Titus died in 1876 and was interred in the mausoleum adjacent to the Congregational church.
 When Sir Titus Salt's son, Titus Salt Junior, died, Saltaire was taken over by a partnership which included Sir James Roberts from Haworth.

-Sir James Roberts had worked in wool mills since the age of eleven.
+Roberts had worked in wool mills since the age of eleven.
 He had significant business interests in Russia, and spoke Russian fluently.
 Roberts came to own Saltaire, but chose to invest his money heavily in Russia, losing some of his fortune in the Russian Revolution.
 He endowed a chair of Russian at Leeds University and bought the Brontës' Haworth Parsonage for the nation.
 He is mentioned in T. S. Eliot's The Waste Land.
 Roberts is buried at Fairlight, East Sussex.
-His legacy can still be seen in Saltaire in the park to the north of the river, which he named Roberts Park after his son when he gave it to Bradford Council in 1920.
+His legacy can still be seen in Saltaire: he named Roberts Park, to the north of the river, after his son when he gave it to Bradford Council in 1920.

 Saltaire village remained under the ownership of the Mill until it was sold by Messrs.
 Salts (Saltaire) Ltd. to the Bradford Property Trust Ltd. on 31 July 1933.
 In October 1933, the new owners came to an arrangement with Shipley Urban District Council to carry out improvements, including the renewal of gas services, provision of mains electricity, along with sewerage and sanitary improvements.
 This included "a comprehensive scheme to eliminate the waste water lavatories and the old type of coal store, and to erect new in their places."
 The full scheme included the removal of 43 houses to open out certain parts of the village.